How to Renew Your Lease in 7 Simple Steps [2025]

 Renters attempting to negotiate rent

-5. Sign the lease renewal letter.
+5. Sign the Lease Renewal Letter

-If you decided to stay with your landlord, you will have to sign the letter to renew your lease.
+If you decide to stay with your landlord, you will have to sign the letter to renew your lease.
 The letter should contain any terms or arrangements you negotiated with your landlord or property manager.
 If they agreed to change your refrigerator or allow you to get a pet, make sure it is mentioned in your lease renewal letter.

 Event planner timetable agenda plan on schedule event.
 Business woman checking planner on mobile phone, taking note on calendar desk on office table.
 Calendar event plan, work planning